risebeyondio/io/containers-microservices/kubernetes/kubernetes-basics.rst

 |

-*to create deployment of 2 replica pods running nginx containers, execute the below*
+*to create a deployment of 2 replica pods running nginx containers, execute the below*

 .. code-block:: yaml